Mosho1/ece458a3/README.md

 I realize this may be beyond the planned scope of the assignment, however I enjoyed learning about security and cryptography, and I also enjoy making web apps.
 So I thought I'd go the extra mile :)

+# Overview

+The web app implements all requirements (1-6).
+There's no pseudocode, the code is available at <https://git.uwaterloo.ca/srolel/ece-458-a3> (and a private GitHub repository that I deploy from), and It's also included in this submission.

+A running instance of the app is available at <https://ece458a3.srolel.com>.
+You can sign up with a confirmable email, and there's also a user "demo" with password "demo".

 # List of defenses